-Beyond the current dismal environment for juniors, the company is also being held back by its properties in Argentina, Scharf says.
-“They have these orphaned assets in Argentina; but there are certain restrictions regarding the cash flow and that limits their options there."
+Beyond the dismal environment for juniors, the company is also being held back by its properties in Argentina, Scharf says.
+“They have these orphaned assets in Argentina.
+But there are certain restrictions regarding the cash flow, and that limits their options.”

-Still, Scharf is bullish on the company’s prospects in Mexico and Nevada, its management team, and its ability to get things done.
+Still, Scharf is bullish on the company’s prospects in Mexico and Nevada and optimistic about its management team, and its ability to get things done.

-Craig Stanley of Stifel Nicolaus notes that the company had intended to use cash flow from its 49% interest in the San José mine in Argentina to pay for development of El Gallo II, but now envisions changing its game plan.
-“Changes by the Argentine government regarding repatriation of export revenues have led management to focus on potentially monetizing the Los Azules copper project to fund the $178 million initial capex outlined in the El Gallo Phase II feasibility study,” he writes in a research report in early February.
+Craig Stanley of Stifel Nicolaus notes that the company had intended to use cash flow from its 49% interest in the San Jose mine in Argentina to pay for development of El Gallo II, but envisions changing its game plan.
+“Changes by the Argentine government regarding repatriation of export revenues have led management to focus on potentially monetizing the Los Azules copper project to fund the $178-million initial capital expenditure outlined in El Gallo’s phase-two feasibility study,” he writes in a February research report.
 “The company recently opened a data room and hired an investment bank to facilitate the projects.”
-But if the process isn’t wrapped up by the fourth quarter of this year, Stanley adds, the company “will either have to raise funds or put development on hold.”
+But if the process isn’t wrapped up by this year’s fourth quarter, Stanley says the company “will either have to raise funds or put development on hold.”

 As of Jan.
 14, 2013, McEwen Mining held $68 million in cash after raising $60.4 million in a rights offering in December 2012.
 The funds are being used to pay for long lead-time items for El Gallo II.

 McEwen Mining celebrated its first year of production on Jan.
-15, 2013 after being created in early 2012 through the combination of US Gold and Minera Andes.
-Its assets outside of Mexico include the Los Azules project, an advanced-stage porphyry copper exploration project in Argentina’s San Juan province that it believes is one of the largest undeveloped copper deposits in the world, and a 49% stake in the San José mine, a high-grade gold and silver underground operation in Argentina’s Santa Cruz province, about 20 km north of Goldcorp’s (G-T, GG-N) Cerro Negro project.
-(During 2012 McEwen Mining’s attributal production from San José was 98,117 gold equivalent oz.
-(42,026 oz. gold and 2.92 million oz. silver).
+15, 2013, after being created in early 2012 after combining US Gold and Minera Andes.
+Its assets outside of Mexico include Los Azules — an advanced-stage porphyry copper-exploration project in Argentina’s San Juan province that it believes is one of the largest undeveloped copper deposits in the world — and a 49% stake in the San Jose mine, a high-grade gold and silver underground operation in Argentina’s Santa Cruz province, about 20 km north of Goldcorp’s (G-T, GG-N) Cerro Negro project.
+During 2012, McEwen Mining’s attributable production from San Jose was 98,117 oz. gold equivalent (42,026 oz. gold and 2.92 million oz. silver).
 Hochschild Mining (HOC-L) owns the remaining 51% stake in the mine.

 The Toronto-based company also owns 100% of the Gold Bar heap-leach project in central Nevada, where it hopes to start production in 2015.
-Gold Bar was previously mined from 1990 to 1994 by Atlas Precious Metals and is within 56 kilometres of two of Barrick Gold’s (ABX-T, ABX-N) operating mines in the state, Cortez and Ruby Hill.
+Gold Bar was mined from 1990 to 1994 by Atlas Precious Metals, and is within 56 km of two of Barrick Gold’s (ABX-T, ABX-N) operating mines in the state: Cortez and Ruby Hill.

-“Here in Mexico it’s quite welcoming,” he says.
+“Here in Mexico, it’s quite welcoming,” he says.
 “In Nevada, they seem understaffed on the environmental side.
-Things take longer [in Nevada] and they go on a track that makes it very, very expensive to permit and build a mine today.
-And you think: Mexico wants to create jobs because they have a lot of young people; Nevada doesn’t seem to want to create jobs, but the U.S. has high unemployment, and you would think that they’d like to employ these people.”
+Things take longer [in Nevada], and they go on a track that makes it expensive to permit and build a mine today.
+And you think: Mexico wants to create jobs because they have a lot of young people.
+Nevada doesn’t seem to want to create jobs, but the U.S. has high unemployment, and you would think that they’d like to employ these people.”

-“Yes the media makes you think that you walk anywhere in Mexico and you’re going to get shot.
-But it’s a very large tourist destination and so obviously a lot of people are finding that side of things pretty good.”
+“Yes, the media makes you think that you walk anywhere in Mexico and you’re going to get shot.
+But it’s a large tourist destination, and so obviously a lot of people are finding that side of things pretty good.”